Plots estimated smooths from a fitted GAM model in a similar way to

 will be set internally towidths = 1

-for details.- orientation
+for details.- default_crs

-for more information.- wrap
+for more details.- lims_method

 logical; wrap plots as a patchwork?
 If